What to do

 - Following this, you will be able to make decisions about which of the materials to use, based on their properties, in the development and creation of a purposeful outcome.

 As you experiment with the materials, you will include stakeholder feedback from more than one person at more than one stage of development.
+This will help you to refine and make decisions about the use of materials in the creation of your outcome.

-You will also need to evaluate whether the final outcome successfully addresses the need or opportunity of the person, whānau, or community.
+You will also need to evaluate whether the final outcome successfully addresses the end user need or opportunity.

 What resources can I use?